You are $75 away from free shipping

 No outfit is complete without a few accessories, and one that has the purpose of sun protection is no exception.
 Pop on a pair of sunglasses to help protect the delicate skin around your eyes.
 Then, top of the look with a wide-brimmed hat.

 Choose the times you want to be outside wisely.
 Not all hours of the day are created equal.
 The sun is at its peak—with the rays being the most intense—from 10 a.m. until 2 p.m.
 That means it’s a prime part of the day to stay inside or stick with lounging under a large umbrella.

 Don’t keep your skin in the dark.
 As you age, skin’s natural ability to shed surface dead skin cells declines, and sun spots can become increasingly more visible, leaving skin looking older and duller.
 To help brighten up the look of your skin, incorporate peel pads into your nightly skin care routine.
-The L’Oréal Paris RevitaLift Bright Reveal Brightening Daily Peel Pads formulated with glycolic acid help resurface dull, uneven tone and rough texture to reveal a more youthful looking complexion.
+The L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, which are formulated with glycolic acid, help resurface dull, uneven tone and rough texture to reveal a more youthful-looking complexion.
 Over time, skin tone will look more even.
-Wipe a peel pad over your face at night—in the morning remember to apply your broad-spectrum sunscreen since alpha hydroxy acids like glycolic acid can leave your skin more sensitive to the sun.
+Wipe a peel pad over your face at night, and remember to apply your broad-spectrum sunscreen in the morning since alpha hydroxy acids like glycolic acid may leave your skin more sensitive to the sun.

 Already have sun spots?
 You’re probably wondering, “Do sun spots on skin go away?”
 Well, not exactly, but besides following the tips above to prevent more from showing up, there are ways you can fade their appearance.
 We’re naming three, below.